fstagni/2025_DUW_main/slides.md

 * The helm chart is considered "stable enough"
 * Documentation "sufficiently complete"

-We will keep working, within the patches of this first version, on adding new services and documentation.
+We will keep working, within this first version, on adding new services and documentation.

 :: right ::